cypress-io/cypress/docs/source/guides/core-concepts/dealing-with-the-network.md

 # Fixtures

+A fixture in Cypress is a fixed set of data located in a file that is used as a baseline for running tests.
+The purpose of a test fixture is to ensure that there is a well known and fixed environment in which tests are run so that results are repeatable.
+Fixtures are accessed within tests by using the [`cy.fixture`](https://on.cypress.io/api/fixture) command.

+Cypress makes it easy to stub a network request and have it respond instantly with fixture data.

 When stubbing a response, you typically need to manage potentially large and complex JSON objects.
 Cypress has support for [fixtures](https://on.cypress.io/guides/creating-fixtures), and even allows you to integrate fixture syntax directly into responses.

 ```javascript